berdakh/berdakh.github.io/index.md

   - [Peer Reviewed Publications](#publications)

-## Summary
+## Executive Summary
+`-`

-- Machine learning researcher with expertise in devising predictive models and deep learning techniques to large-scale, real-world problems.
+Machine learning researcher with expertise in devising machine learning and deep learning techniques to large-scale, real-world problems.

+`-`
-- Fast prototyping skills, feasibility studies, specification and implementation of data analysis pipelines.
+Fast prototyping skills, feasibility studies, specification and implementation of data analysis pipelines.

+`-`
-- Deep expertise working with huge, noisy, and complex data to produce innovative analysis and novel predictive models for inference.
+Deep expertise working with huge, noisy, and complex data to produce innovative analysis and novel predictive models for inference.

+`-`
-- Contribution to research communities and/or efforts, advance the state-of-the-art in the field, including generating patents and publications in top journals and conferences.
+Contribution to research communities and/or efforts, advance the state-of-the-art in the field, including generating patents and publications in top journals and conferences.

 <br/>

 ## Short Biography